Content code

 Corps

-Luminescence is the production of light by materials at low temperature.
+Luminescence is the production of light by materials at low temperatures.

 Corps

-Compared with incandescence, which produces light through the heat released, luminescence is said to produce cold light, because the light is produced without intense heating of the material.
+Compared with incandescence, which produces light through the released heat, luminescence is said to produce cold light, because the light is produced without intensely heating the material.

-But whatever the method of production, the phenomenon can always be explained in the same way: firstly, the atoms of the luminous substance receive energy in the form of chemical, luminous, electrical or mechanical energy.
+Whatever the method of production, the phenomenon can always be explained in the same way: first, the atoms of the luminous substance receive energy in the form of chemical, luminous, electrical or mechanical energy.
 Then, the electrons in these atoms, which have an additional amount of energy, convert it into light energy.

-There are several ways of producing light by luminescence.
+There are several ways to produce light by luminescence.

 Links